 Detailed Answer

 When you begin the probate process in North Carolina, the Clerk of Superior Court requires certain core documents.
-You must submit an original will (if one exists) and a petition to admit the will to probate.
+You must submit an original will (if one exists) and an application or petition to admit the will to probate.
 North Carolina law does not require you to file a notarized copy of the will because the court needs to examine the original document.
-Submitting a certified copy of the decedent’s death certificate, however, is necessary to open the estate docket.
+A certified copy of the decedent’s death certificate is commonly required by the clerk to open the estate file.

 Under N.C.
-Gen. Stat. § 28A-6-4, you must file the original will with your petition.
+Gen. Stat. § 28A-2A-8, the clerk may require production of a will for probate, and the original will is ordinarily filed with the application.
 You do not file a notarized copy, since the court wants to verify the authenticity and physical condition of the original writing.
-By contrast, a certified death certificate ensures the court has an official record of the decedent’s passing.
-The Vital Records Section of the North Carolina Department of Health and Human Services issues certified death certificates; photocopies or uncertified copies do not satisfy the clerk’s requirements.
+A certified death certificate provides the court with an official record of the decedent’s passing.
+The Vital Records Section of the North Carolina Department of Health and Human Services issues certified death certificates; photocopies or uncertified copies may not satisfy the clerk’s requirements.

-Along with the original will and certified death certificate, your probate petition should include the names and addresses of all heirs and devisees, an estimate of the estate’s value, and the form of fiduciary appointment you seek.
+Along with the original will and certified death certificate, your probate application should include the names and addresses of all heirs and devisees, an estimate of the estate’s value, and the form of fiduciary appointment you seek.
 You will also complete an oath for the personal representative under N.C.
-Gen. Stat. § 28A-6-7.
+Gen. Stat. § 28A-5-1.
 Filing these documents together helps the court process your application without unnecessary delays.

 Essential Documents Checklist

-• Original Will: Required by N.C.
-Gen. Stat. § 28A-6-4 for probate admission; do not file a notarized copy in place of the original.
+- Original Will: The original will is ordinarily filed for probate; do not file a notarized copy in place of the original.

-• Certified Death Certificate: Obtain from the North Carolina Vital Records Section; uncertified copies will not suffice.
+- Certified Death Certificate: Obtain from the North Carolina Vital Records Section; uncertified copies may not suffice.

-• Letters Testamentary or of Administration: Issued by the court after approval of your petition.
+- Letters Testamentary or of Administration: Issued by the court after approval of your application.

 Gathering all these materials before you visit the clerk’s office avoids extra trips and court costs.
-While you do not need a notarized copy of the will, you do need the original and a certified death certificate to satisfy statutory filing requirements.
+While you do not need a notarized copy of the will, you generally need the original and a certified death certificate to satisfy the clerk’s filing requirements.

 Next Steps and How We Can Help